 There are increasing numbers of people and families who try house sitting to enable their travel lifestyle.
 Read on to learn about Rob, Tracey and Makai’s travel lifestyle as a family of housesitters.

-House-sitting House-sitters travel the world
+House-sitting enables a travel lifestyle for House-sitters who travel the world

 When we left home in April 2014 to travel we never imagined we would be able to visit the number of countries we have our first year on the road!
-We embarked on a perpetual travel adventure with a years salary in the bank and, and due to our modest budget a very short list of confirmed destinations.
+We embarked on a perpetual travel lifestyle and adventure with a years salary in the bank and, and due to our modest budget a very short list of confirmed destinations.

 House-sitting was an added benefit and enabled us to do this!

 Rob and I were both bitten by the travel bug young, and enjoyed living in each new home and country, learning about the local neighbourhoods, culture and specialties.